mmsmsy/bind-this-basics/README.md

   )
 }

-createRobot.callbert, "cyborg", "banana"); // You've created a cyborg named Bert , which is as strong as a banana createRobot.call(ernie, "terminator", "tree"); // You've created a terminator named Ernie , which is as strong as a tree
+createRobot.call(bert, "cyborg", "banana"); // You've created a cyborg named Bert , which is as strong as a banana createRobot.call(ernie, "terminator", "tree"); // You've created a terminator named Ernie , which is as strong as a tree
 ```
 In the example above I've created a new function createRobot which takes two arguments: name and strength.
 First it adds a this.strength to the specified object and assigns the strength argument to it, and then it logs the message with the specified objects name and strength.
 With apply it would look like this: